intel/beignet/README.md

 Supported Hardware
 ------------------

-As an important remark, the code was only tested on IVB GT2 with a rather minimal Linux distribution (ArchLinux) and a very small desktop (dwm).
-If you use something more sophisticated using compiz or similar stuffs, you may expect serious problems and GPU hangs.
+The code was tested on IVB GT2 with ubuntu and fedora core distribution.

-Only IVB is supported right now.
+Currently Only IVB is supported right now.
 Actually, the code was only run on IVB GT2.
 You may expect some issues with IVB GT1.

 TODO